-With 14 distinguished faculty members and a unique array of resources and opportunities, our undergraduate and graduate programs are among the largest and most varied in the country, striving to present and study the languages, cultures, and literatures of France and the Francophone world in all their past and present diversity.
+With 10 distinguished faculty members and a unique array of resources and opportunities, our undergraduate and graduate programs are among the most varied in the country, striving to present and study the languages, cultures, and literatures of France and the Francophone world in all their past and present diversity.

-We hope that you will take a moment to review what we have to offer, whether you are interested in a language proficiency certificate, a minor or a major, a graduate degree (M.A./Ph.D., M.A.T.), spending a Summer in Paris (let alone at the Louvre), or simply taking a French course or two on any imaginable subject (including some taught in English) from Medieval romance to contemporary film, from the rules of syntax to the cultures of the Maghreb.
+We hope that you will take a moment to review what we have to offer, whether you are interested in a language proficiency certificate, spending a Summer in Paris, a residential option for the French Language and Culture Living-Learning Communities, a minor or a major, a graduate degree (M.A./Ph.D., M.A.T.), fulfilling requirements for K-12 teaching certification, or simply taking courses (including some taught in English) on a wide range of topics from French gastronomy and contemporary film, to climate activism in French-speaking countries.

 Collection Zimmerli Art Museum at Rutgers University